-This week’s 2019 Evelyn Hayes Innovations in Healthcare Symposium continued the important discussion that started last fall on the challenges facing Delaware in fighting and preventing opioid addiction.
-It is a topic worthy of continued talks, especially since more than 30,000 adults and 9,000 adolescents in Delaware are estimated to suffer with mental illness or drug addiction.
-Last year there were more than 400 overdose deaths in Delaware, up 45 percent from 2017.
+Delaware is among the states feeling the biggest impact of this public health crisis.
+More than 30,000 adults, 9,000 adolescents and 82 percent of the prison population in Delaware are estimated to suffer with mental illness or drug addiction.
+Last year there were more than 400 overdose deaths in Delaware, up 45 percent from 2017, according to state statistics.

-Panelists discussed some of the challenges facing those in recovery from substance use disorder, including a lack of available treatment beds in the state, barriers to employment and the need for additional funding for prevention, intervention and post-treatment.
+This time, panelists discussed some of the challenges facing those in recovery from substance use disorder, including a lack of available treatment beds in the state, barriers to employment and the need for additional funding for prevention, intervention and post-treatment.

-Dr. Sandy Gibney, an emergency doctor at St. Francis Hospital in Wilmington, said there has been a change in culture within her emergency department in recent years.
-Along with prescribing fewer opioid medications, there’s a focus on being less punitive and providing more medical help to those in active addiction – just like they treat patients with a chronic physical condition like diabetes.
+Gibney, the ER doc, said there has been a change in culture within her emergency department in recent years.
+Along with prescribing fewer opioid medications, there’s a focus on being less punitive and providing more medical help to those in active addiction – just like they treat patients with a chronic disease like diabetes.
 At the same time, additional resources, including the state’s use of the OpenBeds platform, which makes available the number and location of available treatment beds in the state, has helped emergency providers get more people into addiction treatment.

 “Once they get to the ER, we should work to get folks into treatment, make them feel welcome, make them feel like there’s help,” said Gibney, a UD alum who also goes out in a mobile health van to bring needed medical care to the community.
 “Moving forward, we have so many opportunities outside the ED in the hospital environment.
 It they have abscesses, bacterial infections, we want them to be treated appropriately while they are hospital patients.”